 PRO: The Titans entered the 2017 NFL free agency period looking to add leadership and experience to their secondary.
 The club found just that when they signed two-time Super Bowl Champion Logan Ryan as an unrestricted free agent on March 11, 2017.
-The 5-foot-11-inch, 195-pounder collected 13 total interceptions in four seasons (2013-16) with the New England Patriots and his first campaign with the Titans, a total that ranked 10th in the NFL among all cornerbacks.
+The 5-foot-11-inch, 195-pounder collected 13 total interceptions in four seasons (2013-16) with the New England Patriots, a total that ranked 10th in the NFL among all cornerbacks.
 The Rutgers product was originally drafted by the Patriots in the third round (83rd overall) of the 2013 NFL Draft.

 • Ryan set a career high in 2017 with 15 starts during the regular season.